APS'S EXPERIENCED RIGGING AND STRUCTURAL STEEL INSTALLATION SPECIALISTS ARE GEARED TO PROVIDE A RANGE OF SERVICES AND DO THE HEAVY LIFTING FOR YOU

 Works included the following:

-APS recently designed, manufactured erected and operated a Technitruss platform which was used as a means of access in order for the underside of the new Southern stand roof canopy cladding to be installed.
+APS recently designed, manufactured, erected and operated an APS Suspended Access Platform System which was used as a means of access in order for the underside of the new Southern stand roof canopy cladding to be installed.

 A team of APS rope access riggers where on site for a period where they safely and successfully carried out the rigging and relocation of the platforms.